atom-retros/atomhk/README.md

 ### Why was Atom HK made?
 Atom HK was made to bring the retro community a solid base to build a housekeeping from.
 As previously mentioned Atom HK is a standalone housekeeping, allowing you to use it on any CMS with little to no edits.

-Laravel was chosen as its backend, due to it being robust and battle tested "in the real world" on top up that it has a huge community to back it, with tons of free (& paid) learning resources and its solid documentation that other projects' normally lack.
-Combine those things together and you'll be able to build anything you want even as a beginner, you dont need to be a PHP expert or a frontend master to work with Atom HK!

 ### CMS Support
 Atom HK can be used for any CMS you'd like, all you have to do is modifying to match your database structure.
-Out of the box Atom HK will support the Atom CMS, which you can find here: [https://github.com/ObjectRetros/atomcms](https://github.com/ObjectRetros/atomcms)
+Out of the box Atom HK will support Atom CMS, which you can find here: [https://github.com/ObjectRetros/atomcms](https://github.com/ObjectRetros/atomcms)

 ### Setup guide
-To install Atom HK you'll need to do the following:
+To install Atom HK you'll need the following:
 - PHP 8.1 or above [PHP Downloads](https://www.php.net/downloads.php)
 - Composer v2 [Composer Download](https://getcomposer.org/download/)
 - NPM (LTS) [Node Download](https://nodejs.org/en/download/)